tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Nov 04 2007

-Randy Schmeler (a 39-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Randy Schmeler (a 39-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Randy Schmeler sometimes preached his views to theists, but still felt afraid.
 Randy Schmeler uttered a quick prayer to the Unblinking Eye to calm his nerves.
 As Randy Schmeler entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Randy Schmeler used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Randy Schmeler argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.